josh-bone/AndroidCOVIDApp/README.md

 Below are screenshots of what the app would look like.

-This is a picture of a welcome screen.
+This is a screenshot of the login screen.
+This activity is launched on startup.

 <img src="images/welcomeScreen.png" width="150">

-This is a picture of the symptoms screen.
+This is a screenshot of the survey screen.

 <img src="images/survey_screen.png" width="150">

-This is a picture of the nonsurveyed.
+Here we display the students who have not completed the survey:

 <img src="images/nonSurveyed.png" width="150">